F95Sam/UnRen/README.md

 The following content is just a raw outline of the current project state respectively development plans and subject to change at any given time.

+## File overview
+`unren.cmd` / `unren.sh`
+The Windows command and Linux/Mac shell files are basicly identical and planed as the one-click starter for the python main app.
+The python code will be embeded so we get hybrid files.

+`unren_build.py`
+A short helper who converts the tools to a bytestream and embeds it in the unren main script.(+ pickled and base coded)

+`unren_py36.py`
+The UnRen main app for py 3.6+
+_In progress_

+`unren_py27.py`
+The UnRen main app for py 2.7
+_Not started_

+`readme.md`
+What you read just now...

 ## Contributing
 If you want to add something to this project, feel free to fork the UnRen repo and open a pull request with your addition.